sourcegraph/deploy-sourcegraph/README.md

 Helm's
 [Role-based Access Control documentation](https://github.com/kubernetes/helm/blob/v2.8.2/docs/rbac.md).

-If using RBAC is not an option, you can set `"conf.rbac": "disabled"` in `conf.yaml` and run `helm init` instead of `helm init --service-account tiller` to install Tiller.
+If using RBAC is not an option, you can set `"site.rbac": "disabled"` in `conf.yaml` and run `helm init` instead of `helm init --service-account tiller` to install Tiller.